FedeIII/bayaz/README.md

 ```

 ## TO DOs
+- Review more player options in sheets
+- Reroll settlement image
 - Background: {trait}
 - put hit dice roll on level up in the modal
 - Ranger: